nickdoucette24/capstone/README.md

   - Trackers and data for current race weekend
   - Graphic of the current race track
   - All Sessions will have their own view so you can follow practice, qualifying, and the race
-- Archive
-  - Cards showing the top 3 drivers in chosen main statistical category
-  - Each card links to sorted table of all driver stats with the required sort already applied
-- Custom Search
-  - Table of all the stats which can be filtered to the user's liking

 ## Mockups